 The interview script was not yet ready.
-Nizamis pushed the deadline forward – to today.
+The Nizamis pushed the deadline forward – to today.

 Editor Arif Nizami decided to run the interview or at least a summary of it, in next day’s paper along with the lead news of air crash and Zia’s death.

-I then had a reputation for fast-speed, accurate editing and headlining, so the feature piece comprising of his interview came to me.
+I then had a reputation for fast-speed, accurate editing and headlining, so the feature piece comprising of Zia's last interview came to me.
 I edited it and headlined: ‘Prophetic Zia hoped history would regard him objectively’.